KnowAtom's Blog

 • What did you think about the chart on page four?

-It's helpful to discuss and model with students how not just to invite someone into the conversation, but how to support them throughout.
+It's helpful to discuss and model with students how not just to invite someone into the conversation, but how to support their active participation.
 Can you give them a hint about what you're asking them to share?
 For instance, "I think we read about that on page eight" or "I think the picture on page six may have what we're looking for."
-Each time a student joins in on the conversation and has a positive experience, it becomes a little bit less scary for the next time.
+Each time a student joins in on the conversation and has a positive experience, it becomes a little bit less scary for them the next time.

 When to Use Discourse Frames in the Classroom